pishoyg/coptic/README.md

 variables.
 They are essential for some pipelines.

 It is documented in `.env_INFO`, so this README section is intentionally brief.

+### `stats`

+- We collect extensive stats, and we force them using a pre-commit.
+The primary targets of our statistics are:
+  - The size of our code (represented by the number of lines of code).
+We also collect this stat for each subproject or pipeline step independently.
+  - The number of data items we've collected for data collection tasks.
+  - We also record the number of commits, and the number of contributors.

+### Languages

+- Our pipelines are primarily written in Python.
+There is minimal logic in Bash.

+- We have a strong bias for Python over Bash.
+Use Bash if you expect the number of lines of code of an equivalent Python piece to be significantly more.

+- We started using JavaScript for static web content, and we expect to make a similar platform-specific expansion into another territory for the app.

+- In the past, we voluntarily used Java (for an archived project).
+Won't happen again!
+We also used VBA and JS for Microsoft Excel and Google Sheet macros, because they were required by the platform (but those pieces are also archived at the moment).

+- It is desirable to strike a balance between the benefits of focusing on a small number of languages, and the different powers that different language can uniquely exhibit.
+We won't compromise the latter for the former.
+Use the *right* language for a task.
+When two languages can do a job equally well, uncompromisingly choose the one that is more familiar.

+- You can view some code statistics in `stats.sh`.

 ### Planning